 You may be wondering how much GABA your body produces naturally, and whether that amount is enough to support healthy sleep function.

-After all, low levels of GABA in the body have been shown to negatively impact sleep, but various other body functions can be impacted, too.
-In fact, there are several health consequences associated with low GABA, many of which can impact both the body and the mind.
-Chronic stress, depression, memory problems, difficulty concentrating, and even muscle pains and headaches can all be related to low levels of GABA.
+After all, low levels of GABA in the body have been shown to impact relaxation, but various other body functions can be impacted, too.
+In fact, there are several effects associated with low GABA.

-This is reason enough to become more familiar with GABA and how to achieve optimal levels in the body, both naturally and by consumption.
+This is reason enough to become more familiar with GABA!

 Bonus: 5 Health Benefits of Drinking Hot Chocolate

-The truth is that insufficient sleep can wreak havoc on your mental and physical state, leading to all kinds of negative health effects.
+The truth is that not getting enough sleep may affect alertness and daily functioning.
 Yet, this is still a common issue seen in adults today.

 While the number of hours needed for optimal sleep can vary from person to person, it’s generally suggested that adults get between 7-9 hours.
-Adults who don’t get the minimum amount of recommended sleep are more likely to suffer from various health problems such as asthma, heart attack, and depression.
+Adults who sleep less than the recommended 7-9 hours may experience lower energy, concentration difficulties, or mood changes.

 According to the National Heart, Lung, and Blood Institute, nearly one-third of adults report not getting enough sleep every day.
 Sleep plays a crucial role in maintaining overall strong health.
 So, what happens when a lack of sleep begins to affect your physical and mental state?